A magistrate judge has been selected to fill a Johnson County judicial vacancy.

 Web Exclusive: Johnson County Prosecutor still on job despite felony guilty pleas

 Johnson County Prosecutor Bradley Cooper pleaded guilty nearly two months ago to three felony charges and a misdemeanor domestic battery count.
 But Cooper is still in his elected office after he allegedly battered and confined his fiancée, to the dismay of some in the county south of Indianapolis.Read More

-The Indiana State Department of Health on Friday reported 2,519 new COVID-19 cases, the third-highest number reported so far in the daily report.
-The seven-day average of daily cases reached the highest point since the pandemic began.
+The Indiana State Department of Health on Monday reported 275 new COVID-19 cases, the fewest number of new cases reported in the daily report since 264 on June 17, 2020.